Anatomy, Abdomen and Pelvis, Perineal Body

 Nerves

-The perineal body is innervated mainly by the perineal nerve, the broader and inferior terminal branch of the pudendal nerve, directed forward under the internal pudendal artery.
-The perineal artery and nerve accompany each other, and the nerve divides into the posterior scrotal (or labial) branches and muscular branches:
+The perineal body is mainly innervated by the perineal nerve, the broader and inferior terminal branch of the pudendal nerve.[9]
+This nerve travels anteriorly, inferior to the internal pudendal artery.
+The perineal artery and nerve run together, with the nerve dividing into posterior scrotal (or labial) and muscular branches.

 Muscles